Hidden-anisotropy-induced $\pi$ phase shift in all-optical magnetization precession: Experimental and numerical results

-Experimental TRMOKE traces and best fits are shown in Fig. 1, after subtracting the state filling effect contribution \cite{koopmans00prl} at $\Delta t$ = 0 to the experimental data.
-In fitting to the experimental data, the measured magneto-optical signal, $MO$, is assumed to have contributions from all three components of the magnetization vector \cite{Yang93,Qiu00}, $MO \propto m_z + \alpha_x m_x + \alpha_y m_y$, given that in our experimental setup, the probe light is not exactly normal to the film plane.
-Then the variation of the magneto optical signal, $\Delta MO$, which is defined as the difference after and before the arrival of the laser pulse, is normalized to the maximal demagnetization, $\Delta MO_{max}$, as shown in Fig. 1.
-The normalized data is then fitted by Eq. (\ref{mllg}).
+Experimental TRMOKE traces and best fits are shown in Fig. \ref{mosig}, after subtracting the state filling effect contribution \cite{koopmans00prl} at $\Delta t$ = 0 to the experimental data.
+In fitting to the experimental data, the measured magneto-optical signal, $MO$, is assumed to have contributions from all three components of the magnetization vector \cite{Yang93,Qiu00}, $MO \propto m_z + \alpha_x m_x + \alpha_y m_y$, given that, in our experimental setup, the magnetization has not only the $z$ but all three components.
+Then the variation of the magneto-optical signal, $\Delta MO$, which is defined as the difference after and before the arrival of the laser pulse, is normalized to the maximal demagnetization, $|\Delta MO|_{max}$, as shown in Fig. \ref{mosig}.
+The normalized data is then fitted by Eq. (\ref{mllg}) with $T _e$ and $T _p$ determined by Eq. (\ref{ttm}).
 Details of the fitting procedure can be found in Ref. \onlinecite{koopmans10}.
-It can be seen from Fig. 1 that the overall agreement between experiment and theory is satisfactory, considering the crudeness of our model.
-This shows that the main physics is capture by the simple Eq. (\ref{mllg}).
-The relevant physical parameters obtained from the best fits are $\alpha_{sf}$ = 0.16 $\pm$ 0.01, $\alpha$ = 0.07 $\pm$ 0.02, $\gamma$ = 1.64 $\pm$ 0.06, $B_s$ = 1.50 $\pm$ 0.01 T, $\lambda_{ep}$ = 11.3 $\pm$ 0.3 meV.
-The errors given are the standard deviation of fitted values corresponding to different applied field $B_{app}$.
+It can be seen from Fig. \ref{mosig} that the overall agreement between experiment and theory is satisfactory, considering the crudeness of our model.
+The agreement shows that the main physics is capture by the simple Eqs. (\ref{ttm}) and (\ref{mllg}).
+The relevant physical parameters obtained from the best fits are given in Table \ref{fitparas}, where the errors given are the standard deviations of fitted values corresponding to different applied field $B_{app}$.
 The fitted $\gamma$ corresponds to a Land\'{e} g-factor $g$ = 1.86 $\pm$ 0.07, which is very close to the free electron value.
-The interface anisotropy gives an out-of-plane to in-plane transition thickness $\sim$ 1.7 nm at zero temperature.
-This value is slightly larger than the experimental value $\sim$ 1 nm.
+The interface anisotropy gives an out-of-plane to in-plane transition thickness around 2.3 nm at zero temperature.
+This value is two times of the experimental value of about 1 nm.
 Since we used the bulk $T_C$ and $\mu_{at}$ in the fitting procedure, this difference is still acceptable.
 Finally, the Elliott-Yafet spin-flip probability $\alpha_{sf}$ and the electron-phonon coupling constant $\lambda_{ep}$ are comparable to those obtained in Ref. \onlinecite{koopmans10}.